 Keyring service consumers require a keyring plugin to be installed.
 MySQL provides these plugin choices:

-keyring_file: A plugin that stores keyring data in a file local to the server host.
+keyring_file: Stores keyring data in a file local to the server host.
 Available in all MySQL distributions as of MySQL 5.7.11.

-keyring_okv: A plugin that uses KMIP-compatible back end keyring storage products such as Oracle Key Vault and Gemalto SafeNet KeySecure Appliance.
+keyring_okv: Uses KMIP-compatible back end keyring storage products such as Oracle Key Vault and Gemalto SafeNet KeySecure Appliance.
 Available in MySQL Enterprise Edition distributions as of MySQL 5.7.12.

-keyring_aws: A plugin that communicates with the Amazon Web Services Key Management Service as a back end for key generation and uses a local file for key storage.
+keyring_aws: Communicates with the Amazon Web Services Key Management Service as a back end for key generation and uses a local file for key storage.
 Available in MySQL Enterprise Edition distributions as of MySQL 5.7.19.

 This section describes how to install the keyring plugin of your choosing.
 For general information about installing plugins, see Installing and Uninstalling Plugins.